FBW-E06-1/Portfolio-Website/README.md

 # Portfolio Website

-This is presentation of the projects I've been working on at DCI.
+This is showcase of the projects I have worked  on at DCI.
-There is no better opportunity to learn and show off our skills than a beautiful portfolio website.
+There is no better opportunity to learn and showcase our skills than a beautiful portfolio website.

-After finishing the first module, I  have the ability to write HTML, CSS, and responsive media queries.
+After completing the first module, I  am able to write HTML, CSS, and responsive media queries.
 I also know how to identify and write responsive units.

 ## Project Set Up